NerTzhuLz/PhoenixBot/README.md

 * Use some kind of API to post fissure updates (Guthix's idea)
     * https://api.warframestat.us/pc/fissures
 * Limit pings based on current fissures? - Talk to Guthix and other admins about what they want
+* keeping track of how many times different relics have been run
+    * Maybe shorter timespans too somehow?

 #### Insane
 * Mass ping using global list (Stops host messages from competing with each other)